jbrodriguez/react-native-android-sqlite/README.md

 React Native doesn't have a built-in module to access Sqlite databases, either in iOS or Android.

-This library intends to fill the gap in the Android side.
+This library intends to fill the gap on the Android side.

 ## Setup